AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 ```

 The SDS REST API provides many more types of data insertion calls beyond
 those demonstrated in this application.
-Go to the
+Refer to the [SDS documentation](https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html) for
-`SDS documentation <https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html>`__ for more information
-on available REST API calls.
+more informationon available REST API calls.

 Retrieve Values from a Stream
 -----------------------------